apache/druid/docs/tutorials/tutorial-rollup.md

 The input rows have been grouped by the timestamp and dimension columns `{timestamp, srcIP, dstIP}` with sum aggregations on the metric columns `packets` and `bytes`.

-Before the grouping occurs, the timestamps of the original input data are bucketed/floored by minute, due to the `"queryGranularity":"minute"` setting in the ingestion spec.
+Before the grouping occurs, the timestamps of the original input data are bucketed/floored by minute, due to the `FLOOR(TIME_PARSE("timestamp") TO MINUTE)` function in the query.

-Likewise, consider the two events in the original input data that occur over the course of minute `2018-01-01T01:02`:
+Consider the two events in the original input data that occur over the course of minute `2018-01-01T01:02`:

 ```json
 {"timestamp":"2018-01-01T01:02:14Z","srcIP":"1.1.1.1", "dstIP":"2.2.2.2","packets":38,"bytes":6289}
 {"timestamp":"2018-01-01T01:02:29Z","srcIP":"1.1.1.1", "dstIP":"2.2.2.2","packets":377,"bytes":359971}
 ```

-The rows have been grouped into the following:
+The rows have been grouped into the following during rollup:

 | `__time` | `srcIP` | `dstIP` | `bytes` | `count` | `packets` |
 | -- | -- | -- | -- | -- | -- |